- Associate Professor

 Dr. Vogl has received research grants from Fulbright (Morocco 2005-06) and the American Institute for Maghrebi Studies (1996, 2009).
 She co-directed a U.S. Department of Education grant for International Studies and Foreign Languages (2008-11) and directed or co-directed three CSU Bimson Humanities Seminars.

 She is involved with International Development Studies, Women's studies, Middle Eastern & North African Studies, Education Abroad and International Internships, including CSU's West Africa Internship program, and professional development for teachers.

-In Fall 2018 she will serve as Academic Dean on Semester at Sea.
+In Fall 2018 she served as Academic Dean on Semester at Sea.